data-integrations/servicenow-plugins/docs/ServiceNowMultiSource-batchsource.md

 **Password**: The password for ServiceNow Instance.

+**Use Connection:** Whether to use a connection.
+If a connection is used, you do not need to provide the credentials.

+**Connection:** Name of the connection to use.
+You also can use the macro function ${conn(connection-name)}.

 **Start Date**: The Start date to be used to filter the data.
 The format must be `yyyy-MM-dd`.

 **End Date**: The End date to be used to filter the data.
 The format must be `yyyy-MM-dd`.